 England’s North East is an independent regional hub and portal primarily focused on promoting and writing about the region’s history and heritage.
-We also aim to promote the best of the region, including local businesses, services, culture, creativity and places to eat.
-We aim to be a rich source of information about the region but always with a focus on history, heritage and culture.
+We aim to promote the best of the region, including local businesses, services, culture, creativity and places to eat.
+Hopefully you will find the site a rich source of information about the region with a special focus on history, heritage and culture.

 As we continue to grow we will be developing new content and occasional blogs.

-The site started life back in 1993 and grew from a series of regionally focused books published by David in the early part of that decade.
-As a content-rich resource, the site was quickly picked up by the popular search engines of the time with history and culture generating lots of interest.
+The site was originally adapted from a series of regionally focused books written and published by David in 1991.
+As a content-rich resource, the site was quickly picked up by popular search engines with history and culture generating lots of interest.

-The site’s success and popularity is a measure of the passion and interest people have in the North East region.
+Our focus at present is still primarily Northumberland, Durham, Tyneside, Wearside and the Tees Valley and the site’s continuing success and popularity is a measure of the passion and interest people have in the North East region.